OctopusDeploy/blog/blog/2022-q3/devops-verses-sdlc/index.md

 Continuous Delivery is central to a DevOps process, but you still need a way to discover and share what to build.
 Your context will guide your selections, but an example process is shown below:

-1. [Impact Mapping](https://www.impactmapping.org/): A collaborative technique for generating product ideas connected to goals.
+1. [Impact Mapping](https://www.impactmapping.org/): A collaborative technique for generating ideas connected to goals.
 1. [Specification by Example](https://en.wikipedia.org/wiki/Specification_by_example): A way to communicate requirements using examples, which can be turned into automated acceptance tests.
 1. [Continuous Delivery](https://octopus.com/devops/continuous-delivery/): A software delivery process built around an automated deployment pipeline.

 Continuous Delivery doesn't depend on any specific technique for generating ideas.
 For example, you could switch from Impact Mapping to Lean Startup or any other technique from your product management toolkit.
+DevOps recognizes that you will use appropriate Lean and Agile techniques alongside Continuous Delivery.

 ## The legacy of the SDLC